rajo/Beautiful_OSM_in_QGIS/Readme.txt

 NATIONAL PARKS

-Natoinal parks will be missing from your maps.
+National parks will be missing from your maps.
 To apply them, select from the QGIS menu Database→DB Manager→PostGIS→(select db name eg osm)→(select login role)→SQL Window

 And enter: